TSheridan01/Electric2/README.md

 ## Description of how they have trained the model thus far, and any additional training that will take place
-In Linear, total household income column was reshaped and then fit into the model along with EVs count In Unsupervised, elbow curve determined best number of clusters, PCA was used to choose dominating features and the resulting dataframe was used to fit the model and predict
-For deep learning module the data was broken up by a random state of 78 into the model from training and testing data.
+In Linear, total household income column was reshaped and then fit into the model along with EVs count In Unsupervised, elbow curve determined best number of clusters, PCA was used to choose dominating features and the resulting dataframe was used to fit the model and predict.
+For Deep Learning data was encoded to create all numerical values and scaled to size.
+Once input into the model "relu" and "sigmoid" activation functions were used in neural network to enable data to learn and a binary cross entrpy loss calculation was used.

 ## Description of current accuracy score
 Accuracy score of model was predicting if a county had a charging station was 99%.